hawky358/ha_creality_ws/README.md

   Set the **Power Switch** in the integration’s Configure dialog.
 * **Resource missing in storage mode**
   Remove + re-add the integration or add the resource manually under **Dashboards → Resources** pointing to `/local/ha_creality_ws/k_printer_card.js`.

 ---

+## Camera specifics (K1 vs K2)

+- The integration probes the printer and creates the appropriate camera entity:
+  - K1/K1C/K1 Plus: MJPEG camera.
+Works with core cards like Picture Glance.
+  - K2 family: WebRTC camera.
+Home Assistant can show this stream with WebRTC-capable cards such as `webrtc-card` or `advanced-camera-card`.

+- For WebRTC cameras, the entity includes attributes:
+  - `webrtc_url`: e.g. `webrtc:http://<printer-ip>:8000/call/webrtc_local#format=creality`
+  You can paste this URL into your WebRTC card configuration.

+---